-Amongst the critical limiting factors reducing incentives for local involvement in SFM are the current administrative and technical requirements of PFM arrangements, which can be costly, take considerable time, require specialised technical expertise, and involve extensive bureaucracy.
+Amongst the critical limiting factors reducing incentives for local involvement in SFM are the current administrative and technical requirements of PFM arrangements, which can be costly104, take considerable time, require specialised technical expertise, and involve extensive bureaucracy.
 All of these factors tended to work against rural people becoming actively involved.
-Another important factor in
+Another important factor in southern Tanzania has been the conflicting economic interests at district and village levels, with district government authorities sometimes showing reluctance to empower villages fully to retain 100% of forest revenue as this would reduce district level revenues accordingly.

-&lt;sup>104 In Tanzania, it costs an estimated USD 50 000 - 100 000 to complete the necessary PFM arrangements over four years (DPG, 2006).
+104 In Tanzania, it costs an estimated USD 50 000 - 100 000 to complete the necessary PFM arrangements over four years (DPG, 2006).
 This may be compared to USD 20 000 to start up PFM in Bolivia, with annual recurrent costs at USD 8000 (Colchester et al., 2006).